YOUTH FOOD MARKET

 Our four farm partners collectively provided about 70-80% of the total produce sold and donated at the Markets.
 Huge thanks to them for offering produce at reduced cost in order to make this project happen!
 Click on each of their logos below to learn more about them.

-From June to September, our youth Market Leaders are meeting biweekly on Mondays for collaborative planning sessions alongside support staff.
+From June to August, our youth Market Leaders met biweekly on Mondays for collaborative planning sessions alongside support staff.
 These get togethers are used as a space for project development, utilizing a wide range of skills in logistics, finance, marketing, coordination, and leadership.
 During and outside of these sessions, they do all of the things that need to be done in order for the Market to run:

 Farm partner outreach and ordering